EdenWise/hjcrc/hjcrc.md

 * Lorne Micheals---got "humor" from me.
 * Reid---curses?!, San Francisco Trees planted to get rid of homeless (planting trees near me was used to get rid of me once).
 * Vin Diesel---once commented how I liked him in "Pitch Black" and him...
 * Car Crashes: Paul Walker, Anne Heche.
 Made official with bugs through me.
-Started with Cary Grant?!
+Started with Cary Grant!
 * Shannon Sharp got fired because of me.
 * Companies using me---NIV, Target?
 Wal-Mart and rBST, Chick-Filet, Reddit(!?), ALDI had a local person use me...
 * member that was protected.